 Below is a brief description of each committee.
 For a full description of the committee’s responsibilities, current membership, and minutes of meetings, click on the committee name.
 All of these committees are advisory to the PSA Board of Directors (Council); this means that they may propose items, policies, etc., but that only Council can actually make decisions that are binding for PSA, and only Council can set PSA policy and speak for PSA.

-The year following each name indicates the Annual Meeting at which that member completes their service.
-For example,those who have a (15) following their names complete their service at the end of the 2015 Meeting in Long Beach.
+The year following each name indicates the conference (Annual Meeting) at which that member completes their service.
+For example,those who have a (19) following their names complete their service at the end of the 2019 conference in Oakland.